HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models: Experiments

-We perform experiments on three news summarization datasets: \textsc{Cnn} \citep{hermann2015teaching, nallapati2016abstractive}, \textsc{Newsroom}\footnote{We conduct experiments on the \textit{mixed} subset of \textsc{Newsroom} to limit the dataset size.
-We found that summaries in this subset were less noisy and more diverse than the \textit{abstractive} and \textit{extractive} subsets respectively.} \citep{grusky2018newsroom} and \textsc{XSum} \citep{narayan2018don}.
-For all experiments, \textsc{Bart-Large} \citep{lewis2020bart} is used as the model initialization: in a $k$-decoder variant of \modelname, all $k$ decoders are initialized with the weights of the \textsc{Bart-Large} decoder.
+For all experiments, \textsc{Bart-Large} \citep{lewis2020bart} is used as the model initialization: in a $k$-decoder variant of \modelname, all $k$ decoders are initialized with the weights of \textsc{Bart-Large}'s decoder.
 The weights of the gating mechanism $\mathcal{G}$ are randomly initialized from a normal distribution $\mathcal{N}(0, 0.02)$.
-All our experiments are conducted using the 2-decoder version of \modelname, setting the number of shared layers, i.e. $m$ to 8.
-Our model architecture is implemented using the Huggingface Library \citep{wolf2020transformers}.
-Further details about the training data and hyperparameters are included in Appendix \ref{appendix-trainingdetails}.
+We set the number of shared layers, i.e. $m$ to 8, for all experiments.\footnote{Experiments with other values of $m(=6, 10)$ are in Appendix \ref{appendix:varying-m}.
+Varying $m$ does not alter our conclusions.} Our model architecture is implemented using the Huggingface Library \citep{wolf2020transformers}.
+More training and inference details are in Appendix \ref{appendix-trainingdetails}.